Solar Panels & Home Insurance: Coverage, Costs & What to Know

 How Solar Panels Affect Your Home Insurance

-Installing solar panels is one of the most significant upgrades a homeowner can make — and it directly impacts your homeowners insurance in ways that catch many people off guard.
+Installing solar panels is one of the most significant upgrades a homeowner can make, and it directly impacts your homeowners insurance in ways that catch many people off guard.
 Because solar panels raise your home's overall replacement cost, your existing dwelling coverage limits may no longer be sufficient to fully protect your investment.
-On average, a residential solar system costs between $21,000 and $43,000 before incentives in 2026, which means leaving your policy unchanged could leave you seriously underinsured after a covered loss.
+In 2026, a typical residential solar system costs between $20,000 and $30,000 before incentives, with average pricing around $2.60 per watt, meaning leaving your policy unchanged could leave you seriously underinsured after a covered loss.

 Coverage Basics: How Solar Panels Fit Into Your Policy